sophiajt/jntrnr.github.io/_posts/2017-03-28-rust-in-windows.md

 ## Step 3: Make sure everything is working

-In a source directory, you can test if Rust has been installed correctly by creating a simple projects, compiling it and running it.
+In a source directory, you can test if Rust has been installed correctly by creating a simple project, compiling it, and running it.

 ```
 cargo new hello_world --bin